pnlinden/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/Key/local](http://admin-shell.io/aas/2/0/Key/local) The attribute local of the Key class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

+## Key/value
+ The value, for example an IRDI if the idType=IRDI, a literal, or anything else.

+ [http://admin-shell.io/aas/2/0/Key/value](http://admin-shell.io/aas/2/0/Key/value) The attribute value of the Key class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

 ## KeyElement
  Enumeration of different key value types within a key.
 Contains KeyElements, ReferableElements, and IdentifiableElements.